-^{140.} Id. at 157.
-Other commentators have termed some of Bell's work a "jeremiad."
-See, e.g., Marcus Bruce, "The Promise of American Life": Derrick Bell, Critical Race Theory, and the American Jeremiad, in Folkways and Law Ways: Law in American Studies 165 (Helle Porsdam ed., 2001) (discussing Bell, Gospel Choirs, supra note 26); Delgado & Stefancic, Derrick Bell's Chronicle, supra note 27, at 329 (claiming Bell's chronicle, The Space Traders, in Bell, Faces at the Bottom, supra note 8, at 158-94, "is a classic Jeremiad-a tale aimed at work-that his message may fail.
-A few lines down from the sentence just quoted, Bell continues: "About the least dire fate for a prophet is that one preaches, and no one listens; that one risks all to speak the truth, and nobody cares."
-And even if the prophet has listeners, prophecy may lead not to conversion but to resistance.
-Elsewhere Bell recalls his late wife Jewel's admonition that "trying to teach the [W]hite folks" was folly.
-Bell recognizes as well the quixotic character of fighting with words against structures of oppression and economic and political power.
+repent."132 In part, though, Bell also acknowledges-throughout his work-that his message may fail.
+A few lines down from the sentence just quoted, Bell continues: "About the least dire fate for a prophet is that one preaches, and no one listens; that one risks all to speak the truth, and nobody cares."133 And even if the prophet has listeners, prophecy may lead not to conversion but to resistance.134 Elsewhere Bell recalls his late wife Jewel's admonition that "trying to teach the white folks" was folly.135 Bell recognizes as well the quixotic character of fighting with words against structures of oppression and economic and political power.136

 Yet there is a deeper purpose to Bell's writings also, one that does not reject the limitations just raised but carves out its own space nevertheless.
-This deeper purpose is comprised of three elements.
-First, as with other writings of a comparable perspective, Bell's stories can provide "understanding and reassurance" for those, such as many Blacks, who have walked a similar path.
-Bell's truthtelling is the telling of their stories.
-These "counterstories" at the same time contest majoritarian stories and "strike a chord" with the ready listener.
-He stories can provide a sense of "homeland" in readers' minds and hearts.
-Hy By contrast, for those readers, mainly White, who have not trod Bell's path, Bell's writings-particularly the fictional narratives-serve a second function.
-The narrative form invites readers to suspend judgment and belief, so that they may be more open to the reality making a powerful group aware of its own iniquitous history and potential for more of the same").
+This deeper purpose has three elements.
+First, as with other writings of a comparable perspective, Bell's stories can provide "understanding and reassurance" for those, such as many blacks, who have walked a similar path.
+Bell's truth-telling is the telling of their stories.
+These "counterstories" at the same time

+132 BELL, FACES AT THE BOTTOM, supra note 8, at 157.
+Other commentators have typed some of Bell's work a "jeremiad."
+See, e.g., Marcus Bruce, "The Promise of American Life": Derrick Bell, Critical Race Theory, and the American Jeremiad, in FOLKWAYS AND LAW WAYS: LAW IN AMERICAN STUDIES 165 (Helle Porsdam ed., 2001) (discussing BELL, GOSPEL CHOIRS, supra note 20); Delgado & Stefancic, Derrick Bell's Chronicle, supra note 21, at 329 (claiming Bell's chronicle, The Space Traders, in BELL, FACES AT THE BOTTOM, supra note 8, at 158-94, "is a classic Jeremiad-a tale aimed at making a powerful group aware of its own iniquitous history and potential for more of the same").
 Later we shall return to Bruce's claim that the jeremiad, and Bell's version of it, offers not simply condemnation but hope.
-See infra note 153.
+See infra note 145.

-- 141. Bell, Faces at the Bottom, supra note 8, at 157. - 142.
-See Bell, Afrolantica Legacies, supra note 15, at 33.
+134See BELL, AFROLANTICA LEGACIES, supra note 15, at 33.
 In another of his stories, Bell narrates the power of a minister's sermon in music but her audience's determination "not to be moved by it."
-Bell, Gospel Choirs, supra note 26, at 213. - 143.
-See Bell, Confronting Authority, supra note 46, at 148 (referring to Bell's protests rather than his writings); see also Bell, Trying to Teach the White Folks, in Bell, Gospel Choirs, supra note 26, at 29-48 (fictional narrative); Bell, Faces at the Bottom, supra note 8, at 135 (narrating the incredulous response of his fictional character, Geneva Crenshaw, to his attempt to write an allegory that would shame Whites into proper action). - 144.
-See, e.g., BELL, AFROLANTICA LEGACIES, supra note 15, at 34-35 ("[I]t sure is tough trying to resist oppression with words and ideas."); id. at 33 ("[I]t's hard to imagine how more of our writings [his and Geneva Crenshaw's] can halt or even hinder the hostile forces arrayed against our people."). - 145.
-Bell, Who's Afraid of Critical Race Theory, supra note 18, at 910 (writing of the value of critical race writings more generally). - 146.
-Richard Delgado, Derrick Bell's Racial Realism: A Commentary on White Optimism and Black Despair, 24 CONN.
-L. Rev. 527, 530 (1992) ("It is no accident that Bell has a tremendous underground circulation and status in the minority community of color.
-We know that his message is true"). - 147.
-See Bell, Afrolantica Legacies, supra note 15, at 172.
-The sense of "homeland" also has a prospective quality, as I shall discuss below.
-See infra notes 151-57 and accompanying text.
+BELL, GOSPEL CHOIRS, supra note 20, at 213.

+135See Bell, Confronting Authority, supra note 39, at 148.
+(The specific context is Bell's protests rather than his writings.)
+See also Bell, Trying to Teach the White Folks, in Bell, Gospel Choirs, supra note 20, at 29-48 (fictional narrative); Bell, Facts at the Bottom, supra note 8, at 135 (narrating the incredulous response of his fictional character, Geneva Crenshaw, to his attempt to write an allegory that would shame whites into proper action).

+136See, e.g., BELL, AFROLANTICA LEGACIES, supra note 15, at 35 ("[I]t sure is tough trying to resist oppression with words and ideas."); id. at 33 ("[I]t's hard to imagine how more of our writings [his and Geneva Crenshaw's] can halt or even hinder the hostile forces arrayed against our people.").

+137Bell, Who's Afraid of Critical Race Theory, supra note 18, at 910 (writing of the value of critical race writings more generally).